Todd Spitzer: Orange County District Attorney

 As District Attorney, Spitzer has criticized the moratorium on the death penalty in California, ordered by Governor Gavin Newsom in March 2019.
-Spitzer has put public pressure on Newsom to rescind the order, holding press conferences with the families of murder victims whose convicted murderers are serving time on death row.
+Spitzer has held press conferences with the families of murder victims whose convicted murderers are serving time on death row.
 In 2020, he was one of the several county district attorneys that prosecuted Joseph James DeAngelo (also known as the Golden State Killer) who pleaded guilty and was sentenced to life in prison without parole.
-During the sentencing hearing on August 21, Spitzer told DeAngelo he would have liked to see him executed but agreed to a plea deal after meeting with the victims and their families, and considering "the age of the case."
-Spitzer added addressing the victims, "We knew how long [the case] took to solve.
-And we knew that this was the right thing to do – so you could all be here today in your lifetime."
+During the sentencing hearing on August 21, Spitzer agreed to a plea deal after meeting with the victims and their families.

 During his 2018 campaign for District Attorney, Spitzer had criticized his predecessor's genetic surveillance program, whereby the county uses minor offenses to collect and expand its own DNA database, saying that the program can possibly be abused.
 When he became District Attorney in January 2019, Spitzer reviewed the program and authorized its continuation.
 The local database has over 200,000 voluntarily given DNA samples and has been used to solve many other serious and violent felonies that would have most likely gone unsolved.
 A lawsuit filed against the program was dismissed in June 2021 by Judge William D. Claster of the Orange County Superior Court.

-District Attorney Todd Spitzer continues to be the leading national spokesperson about Chilean nationals burglaries and has been working with the FBI and Congress to get the Secretary of State and Secretary of Homeland Security to end the ESTA Visa program with the Country of Chile for its failure to conduct criminal background checks before allowing Chileans into the United States.
-As a result, thousands of Americans have had their homes burglarized and professional athletes have been specifically targeted because of their wealth.

-Spitzer successfully prosecuted former Orange County Superior Court Judge and Deputy District Attorney Jeffrey Ferguson for the murder of his wife Sheryl.
-Despite an 11-1 for guilty in the first trial, Spitzer insisted that the case be retried and his efforts were successful to achieve justice for the victim.
-Spitzer made it clear that Ferguson pointed his gun at his wife and fired one round to her chest which killed her in cold blood.
-Ferguson was sentenced to 35 years to life in prison on September 17, 2025.
+In 2025 Spitzer’s office prosecuted former Orange County Superior Court Judge Jeffrey Ferguson for the murder of his wife, Sheryl Ferguson.
+After a mistrial, a second jury found Ferguson guilty, and he was sentenced to 35 years to life in prison on September 17, 2025.

-Orange County continues to be California's safest large county under Spitzer's leadership and during his entire tenure as District Attorney.